A topic from the subject of Organic Chemistry in Chemistry.

 2. Heat the mixture in a water bath.

-3. Observe the color change: if the solution turns brick red, the molecule contains an aldehyde group.
+3. Observe the color change: a brick-red precipitate indicates the presence of an aldehyde group.

 3. Test for Ketones